mswjs/examples/examples/with-redux-saga/README.md

-# Create React App (REST) with redux-saga
+# Redux Saga

-This repository illustrates how to use [Mock Service Worker](https://github.com/mswjs/msw) to mock a REST API for development with redux-saga, unit and E2E testing in Create React App project.
+This repository illustrates how to use [Mock Service Worker](https://github.com/mswjs/msw) to mock a REST API for development with [`redux-saga`](https://redux-saga.js.org/), unit and E2E testing in Create React App project.

 ## Technologies